y-aoub/mnet/README.md

 ## Usage

 Before running the script, make sure you have the necessary data directories: `raw_images` and `raw_masks` in the parent `data` directory.
+Find the link to download data [here](https://drive.google.com/file/d/1svVhcxeeEFaEU-MlQSYH-madg6aYx2h6/view?usp=sharing):

 ### Command-line Arguments